mohamedsaif/ai-hub-gateway-landing-zone/README.md

 #### oai-clusters-lb-configuration-be-policy.xml
 This backend policy fragment contains the main routing logic for the configured inbound policy above.

-It selects the avaible routes based on model, region and API revision and provide the smart load balancing capabilities:
+It selects the available routes based on model, region and API revision and provide the smart load balancing capabilities:
 - Priority based routing:
-    - Like if you have a cluster with 3 routs, 2 with priority 1 and 1 with priority 2, the gateway will always radnomly select one of the 2 routes with priority 1 first and fall back to priority 2 if the first 2 routes are not available (is throttling).
+    - Like if you have a cluster with 3 routs, 2 with priority 1 and 1 with priority 2, the gateway will always randomly select one of the 2 routes with priority 1 first and fall back to priority 2 if the first 2 routes are not available (is throttling).
 - Throttling support:
     - Ability to take a specific route out of the routing pool if it is throttling and fall back to the next available route.
     - Activate the throttling route after a specific time (retryAfter) to allow for the route to be available again.